vultr/terraform-provider-vultr/website/docs/d/load_balancer.html.markdown

 ## Example Usage

-Get the information for a server by `label`:
+Get the information for a load balancer by `label`:

 ```hcl
 data "vultr_load_balancer" "my_lb" {